Services

 Who is eligible for the Cooperation with the Community Sector — Community Life program?

-To be eligible for the Cooperation with the Community Sector — Community Life program, you must: Must represent official-language minority communities.
-Mission or activities must support community development.
-Must be an eligible Canadian organization type.
+To be eligible for the Cooperation with the Community Sector — Community Life program, you must: The organization must represent the interests of official-language minority communities.
+Its mission, mandate, or majority of activities must support their development and enhancement.
+Eligible organizations include Canadian non-profits, associations, institutions, foundations, certain for-profit organizations, and specific government entities.

 What expenses are eligible under Cooperation with the Community Sector — Community Life?